easystats/performance/tests/testthat/_snaps/check_dag.md

       - Outcome: exam
       - Exposure: podcast

-      Identification of direct effects
+      Identification of {.i direct and total} effects

       Incorrectly adjusted!
-      To estimate the direct effect, also adjust for one of the following sets:
-      - alertness, prepared
-      - alertness, skills_course
-      - mood, prepared
-      - mood, skills_course.
-      Currently, the model does not adjust for any variables.

-      Identification of total effects

-      Incorrectly adjusted!
-      To estimate the total effect, also adjust for one of the following sets:
+      To estimate the direct and total effect, at least adjust for one of the following sets:
       - alertness, prepared
       - alertness, skills_course
       - mood, prepared